epccs/Irrigate7/Hardware/Testing/readme.md

 cd ~/Irrigat7/Bootloader
 ```

-Connect a 5V supply with CC mode set at 30mA to the +5V (J10 pin 4) and  0V (J10 pin 3).
-Connect the ICSP tool (J17).
+Connect a 5V supply with CC mode set at 30mA to the +5V (J8 pin 4) and  0V (J8 pin 3).
+Connect the ISP tool (J13).
 The MCU needs its fuses set, so run the Makefile rule to do that.

 ```
 make fuse